decentralized-identity/trustdidweb-v03/spec/overview.md

 The following is a `tl;dr` summary of how `did:tdw` works:

-1. `did:tdw` uses the same DID-to-HTTPS tranformation as `did:web`, so `did:tdw`'s  `did.jsonl` ([[ref: JSON Lines]]) file is found in the same location as `did:web`'s `did.json` file.
+1. `did:tdw` uses the same DID-to-HTTPS transformation as `did:web`, so `did:tdw`'s  `did.jsonl` ([[ref: JSON Lines]]) file is found in the same location as `did:web`'s `did.json` file, and supports an easy transition from `did:web` to gain the added benefits of `did:tdw`.
 2. The `did.jsonl` is a list of JSON [[ref: DID log entries]], one per line, whitespace removed (per [[ref: JSON Lines]]), each of which contains the information needed to derive a version of the DIDDoc from its preceding version.
-3. Each entry includes six JSON entries:
+3. Each log entry includes five JSON entries:
-    1. A hash of the entry.
-    2. The `versionId` of the DIDDoc, starting from 1 and incrementing.
+    1. The `version` of the entry, value that combines a version number (starting at `1` and incrementing by one per version), a literal dash `-`, and a hash of the entry.
+The content of the hash is chosen so as to link each entry to its predecessor in a ledger-like chain.
-    3. The `versionTime` (as stated by the DID Controller) of the entry.
+    2. The `versionTime` (as stated by the DID Controller) of the entry.
-    4. A set of `parameters` that impact the processing of the current and future log entries.
+    3. A set of `parameters` that impact the processing of the current and future log entries.
         - Example parameters are the version of the `did:tdw` specification and hash algorithm being used.
-    5. The new version of the DIDDoc as either a `value` (the full document) or a `patch` derived using [[ref: JSON Patch]] to update the new version from the previous entry.
+    4. The new version of the DIDDoc as either a `value` (the full document) or a `patch` derived using [[ref: JSON Patch]] to update the new version from the previous entry.
-    6. A [[ref: Data Integrity]] (DI) proof across the entry, signed by a DID Controller authorized to update the DIDDoc.
+    5. A [[ref: Data Integrity]] (DI) proof across the entry, signed by a DID Controller authorized to update the DIDDoc, using the `version` as the challenge.
-4. In generating the first version of the DIDDoc, the DID Controller calculates the [[ref: SCID]] for the DID, includes it as a `parameter` in the first log entry, and inserts it where needed in the initial (and all subsequent) DIDDocs.
+4. In generating the first version of the DIDDoc, the DID Controller calculates the [[ref: SCID]] for the DID, including it as a `parameter` in the first log entry, and inserting it where needed in the initial (and all subsequent) DIDDocs.
+The SCID enables an optional portability capability, allowing a DID's web location to be moved to a new location while retaining the DID and version history of the DID.
-5. A DID Controller generates and publishes the updated log file by making it available at the appropriate location on the web, based on the identifier of the DID.
+5. A DID Controller generates and publishes the new/updated log file by making it available at the appropriate location on the web, based on the identifier of the DID.
 6. Given a `did:tdw` DID, a resolver converts the DID to an HTTPS URL, retrieves, and processes the log file `did.jsonl`, generating and verifying each log entry as per the requirements outlined in this specification.
-    - In the process, the resolvers may collect all the DIDDoc versions and public keys (by reference) used by the DID currently, or in the past.
-This enables resolving both current and past DID URLs.
+    - In the process, the resolvers collects all the DIDDoc versions and public keys used by the DID currently, or in the past.
+This enables resolving both current and past versions of the DID.
 7. `did:tdw` DID URLs with paths and `/whois` are resolved to documents published by the DID Controller that are by default in the web location relative to the `did.jsonl` file.
 See the [note below](#the-whois-use-case) about the